WrestleMania 33: Main event

 In the main event, the match between The Undertaker and Roman Reigns was revealed to be a No Holds Barred match.
 Jim Ross returned as a guest commentator.
-In the ringside, Undertaker threw Reigns to one of the steel steps and performed a Chokeslam on him onto an announce table, who then performed a Spear on Undertaker through another announce table.
-Undertaker performed a Last Ride on Reigns for a near-fall.
-Reigns performed two Superman Punches on Undertaker, who attacked Reigns with a chair and performed a Chokeslam on him onto it for a near-fall.
-Undertaker performed a Tombstone Piledriver on Reigns for a near-fall.
-As Undertaker attempted a second Tombstone Piledriver, Reigns countered into a Superman Punch for a near-fall.
-Reigns executed another Spear, but Undertaker applied Hell's Gate, with Reigns managing to escape.
-Reigns attacked Undertaker with the same chair and performed two Spears, with both scored near-falls.
-Undertaker attempted his signature sit-up, but suddenly collapsed.
-After another Spear, Reigns pinned Undertaker to win the match and become the second person to defeat Undertaker at WrestleMania after Brock Lesnar ended The Streak at WrestleMania XXX.
+In the ringside, The Undertaker threw Reigns to one of the steel steps and performed a Chokeslam on him onto an announce table, who then performed a Spear on The Undertaker through another announce table.
+The Undertaker performed a Last Ride on Reigns for a near-fall.
+Reigns performed two Superman Punches on The Undertaker, who attacked Reigns with a chair and performed a Chokeslam on him onto it for a near-fall.
+The Undertaker performed a Tombstone Piledriver on Reigns for a near-fall.
+As The Undertaker attempted a second Tombstone Piledriver, Reigns countered into a Superman Punch for a near-fall.
+Reigns executed another Spear, but The Undertaker applied Hell's Gate, with Reigns managing to escape.
+Reigns attacked The Undertaker with the same chair and performed two Spears, with both scored near-falls.
+The Undertaker attempted his signature sit-up, but suddenly collapsed.
+After another Spear, Reigns pinned The Undertaker to win the match and become the second person to defeat The Undertaker at WrestleMania after Brock Lesnar ended The Streak at WrestleMania XXX.
 After the match, The Undertaker symbolically left his gloves, coat and hat in the center of the ring.
-In a very rare moment, Undertaker broke character and shared a kiss with his wife Michelle McCool, who was seated in the front row crying.
-Undertaker walked to the center of the entrance ramp, looked at the crowd and raised his arm, as he was lowered below the stage to the sound of his music and his signature gong sounded three times, as the show ended.
-In the arena, the main stage lighting (not the crowd's lighting) was left off for the remainder of the evening and Undertaker's clothes were left in the ring, as the production crew cleaned up only taking his clothing articles when it was time to disassemble the ring.
+In a very rare moment, The Undertaker broke character and shared a kiss with his wife Michelle McCool, who was seated in the front row crying.
+The Undertaker walked to the center of the entrance ramp, looked at the crowd and raised his arm, as he was lowered below the stage to the sound of his music and his signature gong sounded three times, as the show ended.
+In the arena, the main stage lighting (not the crowd's lighting) was left off for the remainder of the evening and The Undertaker's clothes were left in the ring, as the production crew cleaned up only taking his clothing articles when it was time to disassemble the ring.